Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/welding_defect/_index.md

 ![Welding defect archietcture](./img/flow.png)

-The image above shows the welding defect inference flow, which consists of five main steps: UI selection, RTSP video simulation, frame capturing, image pre-processing/inferencing, and post-processing/rendering.
+This diagram shows the welding defect inference flow, which consists of five main steps: UI selection, RTSP video simulation, frame capturing, image pre-processing/inferencing, and post-processing/rendering.

 1. **Select Site UI:** The user selects a working station from the interactive UI.
 Each station corresponds to a specific AI flow.
 In particular, when the user selects the welding working station (highlighted in the image above), the welding detection flow is triggered.